 The Capital One SavorOne Cash Rewards Credit Card is a great rewards card to have in your wallet if you’re all about food, travel and entertainment.
-But, before you apply for the Capital One SavorOne, you probably want to know if this card is a good fit for you or if one of the other top cash back credit cards could suit your needs better.
-Below, we’ll take a look at some instances when this card could be worth it—and not worth it—for you.
+But before you apply for the Capital One SavorOne, you probably want to know if this card is a good fit for you or if one of the other top cash back credit cards could suit your needs better.
+Below, we’ll take a look at some instances when this card could be worth it — and not worth it — for you.

-When you love food and entertainment but hate annual fees
+If you love food and entertainment but hate annual fees

 If you spend a considerable amount of money on food, dining, travel and entertainment and, at the same time, you don’t want to pay an annual fee, the Capital One SavorOne Cash Rewards could be a great choice for you.